 The CEREC Zirconia meso block is offered in shades BL2, A1, A2, A3 and A3,5 and fits all Dentsply Sirona TiBases.

-inCoris ZI meso sintered zirconium oxide ceramic for custom implant abutments
+inCoris ZI meso sintered zirconium oxide ceramic

 There is a growing demand for aesthetically perfect implants.
 Tried-and-tested zirconium abutments, made with CEREC, allow you to respond individually to your patients’ wishes for natural, tooth-colored, all-ceramic implant-borne restorations.